The Physiology of Intoxicated Driving: Vision, Motor Skills & Reaction TimeUpdated Dec. 25, 2020

 Drivers often experience “tunnel vision” when they have been drinking, as alcohol reduces the scope of peripheral vision.
 This would leave you significantly less aware of events to the side of your vehicle.
 Furthermore, your depth perception will be affected.
 When depth perception is impaired, you will have difficulty determining how far away objects are and how much space is around your vehicle.
 As a result, it will be practically impossible to manage space on the roadway effectively.

 Vision is arguably a driver’s most important skill.
-Without it, all other actions you take and decisions you make behind the wheel will be misinformed and potentially unsafe.
+Without it, all other actions you take and the decisions you make behind the wheel will be misinformed and potentially unsafe.
 Do not let alcohol-fueled poor judgment convince you that you’re a “good enough” driver to drive safely when you’ve had a drink.
 There is no driver on the planet good enough to drive safely without full use of their eyes!

 Alcohol’s effects on motor skills